 California Penal Code 459 covers the crime of burglary.
 Often referred to as “breaking and entering,” burglary is defined as the act of entering a premise with the intent of committing a felony or stealing property.
 It is a common misunderstanding that in order to be charged with this offense that you must actually “break” into a locked building or structure.
 You can be charged with breaking and entering even though there is no forced entry.
 Therefore, if you walk into an open garage planning to take tools that are lying on a workbench, you can be found guilty.

 It is also a misconception that you must enter a building or home to be guilty.
 The courts use a broad definition of building for the purpose of deciding a burglary case.
 The term “building” has included structures such as a telephone booths, storage buildings, and animal pens.
 For example, you can be charged with this offense if you simply walk onto a loading dock planning to steal property on the dock.
 Auto burglary is the only instance where the “premise” must be locked in order to constitute this crime.

-Whether you actually take the property is irrelevant because it is your “intent” to steal property rather than the actual theft that makes you guilty under Penal Code 459.
+Whether you actually take the property is irrelevant to pc459 because it is your “intent” to steal property rather than the actual theft that makes you guilty under Penal Code 459.
 The two elements that a prosecutor must prove in order for an individual to be found guilty under Penal Code 459 are:

 - The individual entered a building, room within a building or a locked vehicle, and

 - When the individual entered the premises or automobile; he or she intended to commit a felony offense.

 What is the difference between first degree (FD) and second degree (SD) Penal Code 459 violations?